 Winter can be brutal on your home or office.
-Icy winds and frigid air will look for anywhere they can to infiltrate your space and drag the temperature down to their level.
-Not only could this make your building drafty and uncomfortable, it might drive up your utility bill as your furnace works overtime to make up for the heat loss.
+Icy winds and frigid air will look for anywhere they can to infiltrate your space.
+This can make your building drafty and uncomfortable, and also might drive up your utility bill as your furnace works overtime to make up for the heat loss.
 Many forms of winter window cover can help fight against these drafts and rising utility bills.

 Weather can affect many areas of your home, but if you insulate your windows for winter you’ll get the biggest return on investment.
 Older ones may account for a significant portion of the cold air leaking into your building, thanks to worn out seals or cracks in the frames.
 By taking the time to winterize your windows, you can solve a large portion of the problem and have a warmer, more energy-efficient space.

 There are numerous techniques to insulate windows for winter, depending on your preference.
 Here are five popular and effective ways to save some money and keep out the chill:

 1. Weatherstripping: Seal windows for winter with weatherstripping.
 Whether it comes as strips of foam, rubber tubing or rigid gaskets, these materials serve to create a barrier against the cold.
 This is one of the most common methods of weatherproofing windows for winter because it seals the gaps between them and their frames.
 Depending on how comfortable you are with DIY projects, you may be able to weatherproof your windows fairly quickly.
 Many types feature self-adhesive backings, fit into place using tension or even attach with magnets.
 Weatherstripping may change the look of your windows considerably, however.
 If aesthetics are important to you, it might be worth looking at another option.